|Vickie Del Bello||Director, Employee Relations and Benefits||

 While San Jacinto College does not participate in the federal Social Security program, employees hired after 1986 are required by law to pay the Medicare Tax of 1.45%, which is matched by the College.
 For more information, contact the Benefits Office or The Social Security Administration.

 Voluntary Retirement Savings Plans – 403(b) Tax Sheltered Accounts (TSA’s) and/or a 457 Deferred Compensation Plan are available using mutual funds and/or annuities.
-Please refer to the Authorized Retirement Provider list for available retirement vendors.
+Please refer to the Authorized Retirement Provider list, located in the Benefit forms section, for available retirement vendors.

 State required retirement plans for eligible full-time employees in lieu of Social Security are the Teacher Retirement System of Texas (TRS) available to all classes of employees and the Optional Retirement Program (ORP), available to faculty and certain administrators as an alternative to TRS.
 Both of these retirement programs receive pre-tax employee contributions in addition to the state’s contributions.